sar3th/DeathBan/README.md

 ------------------

 Right now, the plugin is still in early development.
-List of working things:
+Here is a list of working things :)

+_Commands_:

-* Command: db-settime
+* db-settime
-* Command: db-ban
+* db-ban

+_Internal features_:

+* killing people
+* setting bantime

 Compiling and debugging
 -----------------------
-Create a _lib_ folder and put _bukkit-1.2.3-R0.2.jar_ and _craftbukkit-1.2.3-R0.2.jar_ in it.
-Then open the project using NetBeans.
+Create a _lib_ folder and put _bukkit-1.2.3-R0.2.jar_ and _craftbukkit-1.2.3-R0.2.jar_ in it, then open the project using NetBeans.

 Notes: